-- 1. Additional targeted teaching and support - Ensuring all teaching is good or better thus ensuring that the quality of teaching experienced by all children is improved. - Two additional teachers working in Year 6 (one morning one afternoon). - All teachers focus on language and literacy development.
+- 1. Additional targeted teaching and support - Ensuring all teaching is good or better thus ensuring that the quality of teaching experienced by all children is improved. - Additional teachers working in Year 6 (by December 2023- equivalent of two full time). - PPA teacher employed. - All teachers focus on language and literacy development.
 Vocabulary banks are commonly used, and new language carefully introduced across the curriculum.
 Enriching and extending the wealth of language used by pupils is a key focus for staff, understanding that this will provide a route to access learning and a wider range of future career options.
-Increased focus on developing oracy. - A SENDCo Assistant is in role to support the increasing level of SEND needs across school, ensuring all agreed provision is embedded.

-2. Pastoral Support

-- Pupils work individually or in small groups with external support agencies in order to support their needs and to build their self-respect and resilience. - A Counsellor is on site 2 days per week, delivering targeted counselling to pupils for a wide variety of reasons. - Early Help worker available in school one day a week, supporting individual children and families, as well as targeted groups of children. - Attendance is reviewed fortnightly, with low attendance being addressed in a timely manner.

-3. Behaviour Management
+Increased focus on developing oracy. - A SENDCo Assistant is in role to support the increasing level of SEND needs across school, ensuring all agreed provision is embedded. - 2.
+Pastoral Support - Pupils work individually or in small groups with external support agencies in order to support their needs and to build their self-respect and resilience. - A Counsellor is on site 2 days per week, delivering targeted counselling to pupils for a wide variety of reasons. - Early Help worker available in school one day a week, supporting individual children and families, as well as targeted groups of children. - Attendance is reviewed fortnightly, with low attendance being addressed in a timely manner. - 3.
+Behaviour Management